maptoolkit/maps-js/docs/type-aliases/UpdateImageOptions.md

 > **UpdateImageOptions** = `object`

-The options object for the ImageSource#updateImage method
+The options object for the ImageSource.updateImage method

 ## Properties